Granular rheology: a tale of three time scales: The Two time scales Toy model

 which describes the flow of a Newtonian fluid of viscosity $\eta=\sigma_y/ (\overline{\gamma}_c \Gamma)$.

 In the language of our toy-model, in this regime the shear time scale is much larger than the scale of structural relaxation.
-Consequently, the relaxation time depends only on the characteristic quantities of the liquid, and does not depend on the Peclet number.
-This behavior can be checked to show up in the numerical solution of the full GITT equations displayed in Fig.~\ref{figSigmaRecap} in the green insert: on the left panel, the time axis is made dimensionless through the collision frequency $\omega_c$, all curves collapse, whereas it can be checked on the right panel, where the dimensionless time is $\dot\gamma t$ that different Peclet numbers are represented.
+Consequently, the relaxation time depends only on the characteristic quantities of the liquid, and does not depend on the shear rate $\dot\gamma$.
+As an aside, it means that it does not depend either on the Peclet number Pe$=\dot\gamma /\omega_c$, that compares the, macroscopic, advection time scale, to the microscopic, ballistic motion time scale.
+This behavior can be checked to show up in the numerical solution of the full GITT equations displayed in Fig.~\ref{figSigmaRecap} in the green insert: on the left panel, the time axis is made dimensionless through the collision frequency $\omega_c\propto\Gamma$ (as discussed below, this proportionality only holds in the Newtonian regime, because at low densities, the scale of ballistic motion, or collisions, fixes the rate of decay of the density correlation function, a relation that breaks down at higher densities where strongly collective motion are at play), all curves collapse, whereas it can be checked on the right panel, where the dimensionless time is $\dot\gamma t$ that different Peclet numbers are represented.

+A full account of the properties of the steady state needs to combine both Eq.~(\ref{eqSig}) and Eq.~(\ref{eqPowBal}).
+Injecting Eq.~(\ref{eqSig}) into Eq.~(\ref{eqPowBal}) leads to an expression $T=f(\dot\gamma,P_D)$, where $f$ is some function.
+Since $P_D$ is left unspecified, we can use it to tune the value of $T(\dot\gamma,P_D)$, so that in practise, $T$ and $\dot\gamma$ can be considered as independent variables.
+Physically, this amount to adjusting the driving of the granular material to reach a desired steady state at a given shear rate and packing fraction.
+This is also the origin of the third time scale compared to the well-known $\mu(\mathcal{I})$ law~: In the Bagnold regime, the rheology depends on a unique dimensionless number, $\mathcal{I}$, but it is also the regime where $P_D=0$; Thus, adding a non trivial driving power (or additional source of dissipation) introduces a new energy scale into the problem.

 \item[(ii)] $\dot{\gamma}\gg\Gamma$: advection dominated regime.\\ Here, we must discriminate two different scenarios, because there are two separate causes that can lead the system into such a regime. \begin{itemize} \item $\Gamma\rightarrow0$: yielding regime.